Terence Trent D'Arby: Early life

-Sananda Francesco Maitreya was born Terence Trent Howard in Manhattan in 1962.
-His mother is Frances Howard, a gospel singer, teacher, and counselor.
+Sananda Francesco Maitreya was born Terence Trent Howard in Manhattan, New York, in 1962 to a father of Scots-Irish and Native American descent and his mother, Frances Howard, is a gospel singer, teacher, and counselor.
+His biological father's name, according to an Instagram post dated June 5, 2024 commemorating his son Francesco Mingus' 14th birthday, was Robert Bell.
 Frances Howard married Bishop James Benjamin Darby, who became his stepfather and raised him.
 He took his stepfather's last name and later added the apostrophe.

-Maitreya trained as a boxer in Orlando and in 1980 won the Florida Golden Gloves lightweight championship.
+In his youth, Maitreya resided in Daytona and in Deland, Florida.
+Maitreya trained as a boxer in nearby Orlando, Florida.
+In 1980 he won the Florida Golden Gloves lightweight championship.
 He received an offer to attend boxing school in the United States Army, but went to college instead.
+After enrolling at the University of Central Florida, he quit a year later.

+Career

-After enrolling at the University of Central Florida, he quit a year later and enlisted in the U.S. Army.
-He was posted at Fort Sill, Oklahoma, and then served in the 3^{rd} Armored Division, near Frankfurt, West Germany.
-He was court-martialed and dishonorably discharged by the Army in April 1983 after going absent without leave.
-While in West Germany, he worked as a band leader with the band the Touch, releasing an album called Love on Time (1984).
-It was re-issued in 1989 as Early Works after his worldwide success as a solo artist.
+After quitting college, he enlisted in the US Army.
+He was posted at Fort Sill, Oklahoma, and then served in the 3rd Armored Division near Frankfurt, West Germany.
+After going absent without leave during his military service, Maitreya left the Army in 1983.
+He later described the experience as a decisive turning point that led him to devote himself fully to music, the vocation that would define his future career.
+While in West Germany, he worked as a band leader with the band the Touch (de), releasing an album called Love on Time (1984) which was recorded in the studio of Frank Farian.
+It was re-issued (with four additional tracks) credited to The Touch With Terence Trent D'Arby in 1989 as Early Works after his worldwide success as a solo artist.
 In 1986, he left West Germany for London, where he briefly played with the Bojangles, who became his backing group on his 1988 tour.
 In London, he signed a recording contract with CBS Records.